hoprnet/hoprnet/docs/hopr-documentation/docs/developers/intro.md

 The easiest way to build HOPR apps is by launching your own local HOPR cluster, connecting to these nodes via a REST/WebSocket client, and building on top of the REST API.
 Use our walkthrough to become familiar with this entire process, and read our OpenAPI documentation to learn how to interact with HOPR nodes once they are up and running.
+You can check out our continuously updated [HOPR Bounties to earn money for learning and building](https://bounties.hoprnet.org).

 #### Walkthrough